perusio/drush-sql-extras/README.md

    **6**.
 This can be overriden by specifying the option `--compression-level=<compression level>` where `<compression level>` is a number between 1 and 9.

+   As usual in `drush`, command specific help is obtained through `drush help sql-gz-dump`.

    The command **alias** is `sqgz`.